okayyjen/mealplanner/docs/admin-ui-meals.md

 1. **Navigate to the Meal Plan Products Admin Page**
     - Open your web browser and go to GoodMealPlan Admin.
     - If you're not already logged in, sign in to your account
-    - Once logged in, you'll be directed to the new page from left pane select products list.
+    - Once logged in, you'll be directed to the new page from left pane select "Products".

 2. **Select the Meal tab.**